GajaGuerrini/item-randomizer/README.md

 - Fill the table with entries and click on get item to roll for a random entry.
 - Multiple tables are available
 - Roll-ability of multiple tables: nest roll up to 20 tables

-## FUTURE FEATURES
+- Ignoring empty new lines, added warning for rolling empty table

-  - ignoring empty new lines
+## FUTURE FEATURES:
   - drag and drop tables

 ## **HOW TO USE?**